 Guidance for completing your Expression of Interest

-You'll first be asked for some details about your organisation, the work that you do, your contact details and which of Esmée’s impact goals and priorities your work matches.
-You will then have space to give more information about your work.
+You'll first be asked for some details about your organisation, the work that you do, your contact details and which of Esmée’s aims and priorities your work matches.
+You will then have a total of 300 words to tell us about your work by answering the following two questions:

 Please note that you will not be able to save the form so if you’re not ready to complete your Expression of Interest, you will need to start again.